Skip to content

 Buying a car for new drivers

-For any young driver, getting their licence and a set of wheels is a milestone - and as a parent you can help them make a safer choice.
+For any young driver, getting their licence and a set of wheels is a milestone.
+As a parent, you can help them make a safer choice.

 Your kids may consider the most important questions to be what colour is it?
 What will their friends think?
-However, what is most important is how the car would perform in a crash.
+However, what is most critical is how the car would perform in a crash.

-With a new driver statistically more likely to be involved in a crash, considering they have limited driving experience, they should be in the safest car possible.
-But as a parent how do you guide this monumental purchase?
+A new driver is statistically more likely to be involved in a crash.
+Considering they have limited driving experience, they should be in the safest car possible.
+But as a parent, how do you guide this huge purchase?

 The ANCAP website is a great tool for finding the safest possible car.
-ANCAP crash tests new vehicles on the market and then awards a one to five star rating depending on how well it protects its occupants - five stars being the safest.report by the University's Centre for Automotive Safety Research (CASR) says the safety level of a young driver's car is typically not the first priority of the driver or their parents – but perhaps should be.
+ANCAP crash tests new vehicles on the market.
+It then awards a 1- to 5-star rating depending on how well it protects its occupants (with 5 stars being the safest).
+A report by the University's Centre for Automotive Safety Research (CASR) says the safety level of a young driver's car is typically not the first priority of the driver or their parents – but perhaps should be.

 "A concern that families might sometimes have is that the teenager might damage the family's primary car, and the cost of repairs and higher excesses become an issue," says report author Associate Professor Robert Anderson, CASR Deputy Director.
 "But perhaps families could be persuaded to consider whether the main priority ought to be the teenager's safety."